OpenDSA/OpenDSA/RST/en/Blockchain/ProofOfStake.rst

 attack is executed.
 Detection can occur when duplicate transactions or repeating refunds are found for a user with a majority of the coin in the cryptocurrency.
-[I don't think the issue here is that the user has a majority stake.
-Its just that the mechanism to catch them might be different.]
+When a 51% attack occurs, a branch appears where the attacker can double spend coin where two transactions occur on the same coin amount.
+In order to catch this, validators must pay attention to details of branching for such transactions that overwrite previously written block logs.
 In a proof of stake system, a 51% attack is discouraged and punished as those who participate in such an attack will lose part of their stake or coin as a result.
-[Todo: add how get caught]

 Upon discovery, not only will the attacker lose their stake, but the value of the cryptocurrency will go down, especially for the coin owned by